 The hardest part is to make your pet cockatoo parrot like the pellet mixes.
 And, that should not come to you as a surprise.
 After all, they are the ‘seedaholics.’

 Things are rough at times, being a pet owner.
 This situation is no different.
 Nothing to worry about!
-It may take time, but it is possible to make your fall for those healthy pellets.
+It may take time, but it is possible to make your bird fall for those healthy pellets.

 We must mention here that the vets emphasize never to stop feeding seeds all of a sudden.
-Forceful attempts will not make your love pellets.
-On the flip side, a sudden absence of seed may lead to health deterioration.
+Forceful attempts will not make your bird love pellets.
+On the flip side, a sudden absence of seed nutrients may lead to health deterioration.

 However, there are some strict “NO-NO” ones that you must always keep away from them.
 We do not recommend vegetables with a high-water content like celery or head lettuce because of their less to no nutritional value.
 For the record, you must never feed them Avocados.
 They can prove to be fatally toxic for your little pal.